You must be wondering…

 Mostly, the Bollywood movies exclude other villages of India.
 I belong to Lakshminagar (Muzaffarnagar), Western UP, so I shall talk about my region.

 In 2006, Bollywood released the movie “Omkara.”

 The director claimed the language actors spoke was “Khadi Boli”—the dialect of Western Uttar Pradesh.

-In 2006, the movie “Omkara” was released.
-The movie claimed the language actors spoke was “Khadi Boli”- the dialect of Western UP.
-I watched the movie.
-I can tell you the language in “Omkara” is some idiotic, imaginary language that had been projected to the world as Khadi Boli.
-Nothing except the word “Behanchod” was taken from Khadi Boli.
-Even the Wikipedia mentions that “Khari Boli” dialect was used in “Omkara.”
+I have watched that movie, and I can tell you that the language in “Omkara” is some idiotic, imaginary dialect which they projected to the world as Khadi Boli.
+Nothing except the word “Behanchod” was from Khadi Boli, and guess what, even Wikipedia mentions that the movie “Omkara’ used “Khari Boli.”

-Is Khadi Boli Not Significant Enough to Get Featured in Bollywood Movies?
+Is Khadi Boli Not Significant Enough?

 It’s not the fault of Bollywood movie producers.

 The culprits are tens of thousands of people of Western Uttar Pradesh, especially young college students, who try to hide the fact that they belong to Lakshminagar, Meerut, Baghpat, Baraut, Saharanpur, Ghaziabad, Bijnore or Bulandshahar.
 They feel ashamed of Khadi Boli, their own goddamned mother tongue.

 She Was Ashamed of Her Language

 I once had visited one of my maternal aunts.
 Her husband’s shoulder got injured in a road accident, and I, along with my mother, went to see him.